-MAS Comments on 250 Water Street, CEQR No. 21DCP084M, New York, NY
+MAS Comments to the City Planning Commission on the Draft Environmental Impact Statement for 250 Water Street, CEQR No. 21DCP084M, New York, NY

-July 6, 2021
+September 8, 2021

 The Municipal Art Society of New York (MAS) has long engaged with the South Street Seaport's evolution since the conceptualization of the South Street Seaport Museum in 1965.
-With regard to the recent proposal to develop the parking lot at 250 Water Street by the Howard Hughes Corporation (250 Seaport District LLC), MAS has extensively analyzed and followed the proposal's evolution at the Landmarks Preservation Commission (LPC) and appreciates the design improvements that have been made since the initial development proposal.
+Regarding the recent proposal to develop the parking lot at 250 Water Street by the Howard Hughes Corporation (250 Seaport District LLC), MAS has extensively analyzed and followed the proposal's evolution at the Landmarks Preservation Commission (LPC).

-The Howard Hughes Corporation seeks a special permit, modifications to the South Street Seaport/Pier 17 Large Scale General Development (LSGD), zoning text amendments, and authorizations from the City Planning Commission (CPC) to facilitate the development of a 395-foot-tall mixed-use building that would contain approximately 680,500-gross square foot (gsf) of market-rate and affordable housing, retail, office, and community facility spaces at 250 Water Street.
+The Howard Hughes Corporation (HHC) seeks a special permit, modifications to the South Street Seaport/Pier 17 Large Scale General Development (LSGD), zoning text amendments, and authorizations from the City Planning Commission (CPC) to facilitate the development of a 395-foot-tall mixed-use building that would contain approximately 680,500-gross square feet (gsf) of market-rate and affordable housing, retail, office, and community facility spaces at 250 Water Street.
 In addition to the land use actions outlined above, the proposal would also facilitate the restoration, reopening, and potential expansion of the South Street Seaport Museum (the museum) by providing an undisclosed amount of funding.

-Building affordable housing in Lower Manhattan, as the project proposes, is significant and commendable.
-However, the full array of project benefits, the scope of each individual benefit, and the reliability of them, remains obsure.
+However, the full array of project benefits, the scope of each individual benefit, and the reliability of them, remains obscure.
 At its root, we object to the transfer of City-owned development rights to a private party without clear disclosure of what agencies, institutions, and projects ultimately benefit.
-The original intent of the Seaport Subdistrict was to have the development right transfers benefit the South Street Seaport Museum, not a city agency or private developer.
-We urge the City not to depart from the City's historic zoning intent of the Seaport.
-As we continue to advocate for sound planning, policy, and transparency in the land use process, we recommend Manhattan Community Board 1 disapprove this proposal.
+The original intent of the Seaport Subdistrict was to have transferable development rights benefit the South Street Seaport Museum, not a city agency or private developer.
+We urge the Commission not to depart from the City's historic zoning intent for the Seaport.
+As we continue to advocate for sound planning, policy, and transparency in the land use process, we urge the City Planning Commission to recommend disapproval of the project.